Episode 24: Tenant-to-Tenant Migration at Ordina with Jo Geeraerts

 Microsoft 365 is indeed a powerful collaboration tool for organizations around the world.
 But what happens when you have two separate Microsoft 365 tenants?

-In today’s podcast, we will dive deep into a project I have been seeing pop up more and more: consolidating tenants and services.
+In today’s podcast, we will deep dive into a project I have been seeing pop up more and more: consolidating tenants and services.

 With our guest, Jo Geeraerts, Business Unit Manager – Platform Services at Ordina, we will be looking at how a multi-country organization improved its cross-country efficiency and collaboration possibilities by having one secure, digital workplace platform.